business writing courses

 #1.
 Set a clear intention

-One of the most effective writing skills of quality writers is knowing clearly what goal they want their message to accomplish.
+The most effective writing skill of professional writers is knowing clearly what goal they want their message to accomplish.
 What is the intention of your email, memo, essay, or report?

-Once you have a clear intention, you will be able to write clearly and concisely to communicate your business goals in a way that achieves the results you want.
+Once you have a clear intention, you can write clearly and concisely to communicate your business goals and achieve results.

 In business writing, the main idea of a written work should be located at the beginning or in the opening paragraph.
 This helps to immediately capture the reader’s attention and clearly convey the purpose or message of the document.

-So, when organizing your business writing, you want to make sure that the main idea is at the very beginning.
+So, when organizing your business writing, ensure the main idea is at the beginning.
 Setting an intention for your communication will help you achieve this writing goal more effectively.

 concise and clear